zpz/zpz.github.io/_posts/2016-09-17-python-project-tips.md

 ### How to generate documentation using Sphinx

+If you go to the length of writing Sphinx documentation, below is my work flow.

 1. Basically, let Sphinx take over the `doc` directory in the repo.
 In `doc/`, run

    ```